golebiowskipj/prep-meal-prep/README.md

 ## How to run it

 Available scripts:

 `npm start` - it starts localhost server
+`npm run lint` - shows ESLint and Prettier errors and warnings
+`npm run lint:fix` - shows ESLint and Prettier errors and warnings and tries to fix them
+`npm run prettier` - formats all files according to Prettier config

 ## Tech stack